• Skip to primary navigation

 Jump to Recipe

 Lemon Shrimp Pasta with Parmesan, Capers, and Basil is our announcement that spring is here.
-We know spring isn't here yet, but the vibrant, yellow citrus fruit brings such a cheery, tangy flavor to seafood pasta dishes, we couldn't resist making it early.
+We know spring isn't here yet, but the bright yellow citrus fruit adds a cheerful, tangy flavor to seafood pasta.
+We just couldn't resist using it early!
 The lemon zest is full of fragrant oils, acting as a catalyst for the ingredients in our lemon shrimp pasta.
 Once you try Lemon Shrimp Pasta, we're sure it will be a favorite.

 Lemon Shrimp Pasta is a healthy shrimp pasta dish with parmesan, basil and capers.
 30 minutes from start to finish.
 Served in a white bowl.